k8lion/k8lion.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Biomedical Engineering (Summa Cum Laude), University of innesota - Twin Cities, 2018
+* Ph.D. in Computer Science, University of Toulouse, 2023 (expected)
 * M.S. in Computer Science, University of Texas at Austin, 2020
-* Ph.D in Computer Science, University of Toulouse, 2023 (expected)
+* B.S. in Biomedical Engineering (Summa Cum Laude), University of innesota - Twin Cities, 2018

 Work experience
 ======